 At this point the President had heard enough, and attempted to move his legs.
 He wanted very much to escape the Blue Room, but his feet remained rooted.

-“i have things to do, you need to go,” the President’s voice trembled, trying to sound more confident than he felt.
+“I have important things to do, you need to go,” the President’s voice trembled, trying to sound more confident than he felt.

 The apparition narrowed his intense eyes, and took another step toward the unnerved President.